A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 19
+Today has been a bit of up and down.
+To be fair I hadn't got much time to spend on AoC as much as I wanted :( Life is happening really fast, and it's hard to reserve time for everything.
+But mumbling aside, I was quite happy to figure out the first part on my own.
+I managed to find an optimal algorithm to compute the solution.
+Unfortunately, when it came the second part, the code I produced was not simple enough to refactor to count also the number of possible solutions.
+I need to improve in these kind of problem, it is a bit sad that I am not able to reason on the algorithm I just wrote to adapt it in such a way.
+On the other hand, it is always super-interesting to see how top-notch players can so easily find their way.
+I have still lots to learn and so little time to do it :( So and so!

 # Day 18
 After a hectic couple of days here some more easy-going puzzle :) After realizing that `memoization` was the best today's best friend, I had no issue in figuring